ElsaDevOps/Dev-Ops-Progression/LinuxProg/OverTheWireBandit/Level16-17.md

 openssl s_client -connect localhost:31790 -quiet

-make a private key by copying the RSA file into a new file, and change the file permissons using chmod 400, then use ssh -i bandit17.key bandit17@bandit.labs.overthewire.org -p 2220
+make a private key by copying the RSA key into a new file, and change the file permissons using chmod 400, then use ssh -i bandit17.key bandit17@bandit.labs.overthewire.org -p 2220